-Both members of FTR have been vocal about their adoration for Bret Hart, and Bret Hart has supported them straight back over the years.
+Both FTR members have been vocal about their adoration for Bret Hart, and Bret Hart has supported them straight back over the years.
 The indecent assault was something Dash couldn’t watch without letting out his frustration on the assaulter.

-Like the true champion that he is, Bret Hart ended up finishing his speech before going to the hospital and getting the all-clear.
+Like the true champion that he is, Bret Hart finished his speech before going to the hospital and getting the all-clear.
 It was a scary situation, and one we hope never to see anything like again.